boazbk/tcs/lec_08_uncomputability.md

 Many people's first instinct when they see the proof of [halt-thm](){.ref} is to not believe it.
 That is, most people  do  believe the mathematical statement, but intuitively it doesn't seem that the Halting problem is really that hard.
-After all, being uncomputable only means that $HALT$ cannot be computed by a NAND++ program.
+After all, being uncomputable only means that $HALT$ cannot be computed by a NAND-TM program.
 But  programmers seem to solve $HALT$ all the time by informally or formally arguing that their programs halt.
 While it does occasionally happen that a program unexpectedly enters an infinite loop, is there really no way to solve the halting problem?
 Some people argue that _they_ can, if they think hard enough, determine whether any concrete program that they are given will halt or not.
-Some have even [argued](https://en.wikipedia.org/wiki/Roger_Penrose#Physics_and_consciousness) that humans in general have the ability to do that, and hence humans have inherently superior intelligence to computers or anything else modeled by NAND++ programs (aka Turing machines).^[This argument has also  been connected to the issues of consciousness and free will.
+Some have even [argued](https://en.wikipedia.org/wiki/Roger_Penrose#Physics_and_consciousness) that humans in general have the ability to do that, and hence humans have inherently superior intelligence to computers or anything else modeled by NAND-TM programs (aka Turing machines).^[This argument has also  been connected to the issues of consciousness and free will.
 I am not completely sure of its relevance  but perhaps the reasoning is  that humans have the ability to solve the halting problem but they exercise their free will and consciousness by choosing not to do so.]

 The best answer we have so far is that there  truly is no way to solve $HALT$, whether using Macs, PCs, quantum computers, humans,  or any other combination of mechanical and biological devices.